Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/internal-mapping.md

 - `updated_by`: The user who performed the most recent update.
 - `pagination`: Pagination metadata for the specific result item (total, limit, page).

-## 2. Get Internal Mapping By Code
+## 2. Get Internal Mapping By Id

-Retrieve one internal mapping by code.
+Retrieve one internal mapping by id.

 **Endpoint:** `GET /GetInternalMapping/{id}`